Man who ambushed Fargo officers searched online for 'kill fast' and for crowded area events, AG says

 Lasting about two minutes, the gunfight was still longer than most, David Zibolski, the police chief of North Dakota's largest city, said Wednesday.
 Wrigley noted that Robinson fired approximately 30 rounds and had to stop to reload.

 Zibolski said it might have been worse had there not been emergency crews already there, including an ambulance.
-As soon as the firing stopped, “firefighters bounced out and they were applying first aid immediately to our officers,” Zibolski said.
+As soon as the firing stopped, firefighters rushed in and began administering first aid, he said.

+“We avoided, I think, a major catastrophe here in our city, and it’s still a very big tragedy," the chief said.

+Wrigley said Koswick was badly injured and will have a difficult recovery.
+Zibolski said the wounded officers were briefly able to stand up out of their hospital beds on Thursday.

 Associated Press reporters Steve Karnowski in Minneapolis and Heather Hollingsworth in Mission, Kansas, contributed to this report.